NikoKaramitos/SenseRator_CV_Backend/README.md

 ### Code Structure

-- `camera = videoSource("csi://0", ...)` & `display = videoOutput("display://0"):`
+- `camera = videoSource("v4l2://dev/video0", ...)` & `display = videoOutput("display://0"):`
   Initializes the camera feed from the CSI camera and sets up the display window for real-time video rendering.

-- `frame_queue = queue.Queue(maxsize=4):`
+- `frame_queue = queue.Queue(maxsize=2):`
   A queue is created to hold frames before sending them for inference.
 The `maxsize` ensures that frames are processed without overloading the system, and new frames are dropped if the queue is full.

+- `cameraMatrix` & `Undistortion:`
+  Computes a new camera matrix based on distortion of the `RunCam2` lens and undistors the image prior to running inference thread on each frame.
+This allows distorted lines to be straightened and is crucial to detections and tracking accuracy.

 - `inference_thread():`
-  Runs object detection and tracking on each frame taken from `frame_queue`.
+  Runs object detection and tracking on each **now undistorted** frame taken from `frame_queue`.
 It resizes the frame for faster inference and processes the results using ByteTrack to maintain object tracking across frames.
 Tracked objects are stored, including their bounding boxes, class labels, and confidence scores.
 The track ages are managed to ensure that only sufficiently tracked objects are counted.

 - `thread = threading.Thread(target=inference_thread, daemon=True):`
   Starts the inference thread in the background to handle detection and tracking concurrently with video rendering.